If You Love Your Learners, Let Them Choose: The Case for Pull Learning

 Let’s admit it—For years, L&D professionals been spared the selective pressures that apply to other products.
 We push mandatory training when our client orders it, and learners comply or suffer the consequences.
 We haven’t had to think about user experience (UX), because we’ve had a captive audience: our own employees, or our client’s.

-How can we make the transition to designing for customers instead of captives?
+How can we make the transition to the pull model of learning by designing for customers instead of captives?
 To start, we can show respect for our learners’ time and professionalism.
 Competent employees are not slackers who want to get away with poor performance; they want to perform well.
 When they need support, they look for solutions they can access from the sales floor, the phones, or the conference room.
 And they’re getting them—they’re just not getting them from us.

 The sources learners are pulling vary by industry and job role, but most share four key features: